mcolvin/mcolvin.github.io/_posts/2018-10-03-Bluff-Lake-Post.md

 ---
 layout: post
-title: First post!
+title: Bluff Lake Project is going live!
-image: /img/bluff.jpg
+bigimg: /img/bluff.jpg
 ---

-## New project has come on line!

-### Evaluating the fish assemblage and fishery of Bluff Lake and integrating fishery objectives with Paddlefish and bird management objectives to evaluate water level management decisions
+# Evaluating the fish assemblage and fishery of Bluff Lake and integrating fishery objectives with Paddlefish and bird management objectives to evaluate water level management decisions

 Bluff lake is an important impounded lake located in the Noxubee National Wildlife Refuge (NNWR).
 The lake is primarily managed to